Matrix concentration inequalities via the method of exchangeable pairs: Proof of Theorem Proof of Theorem 5.1

-The proof of Theorem~\ref{thm:concentration-subgauss} parallels the argument in Theorem~\ref{thm:concentration-bdd}, but it differs at an important point.
-In the earlier result, we used an almost-sure bound on the conditional variance to control the derivative of the trace mgf.
+The proof of the refined exponential concentration bound, Theorem~\ref {thmm:concentration-subgauss}, parallels the argument in Theorem~\ref {thmm:concentration-bdd}, but it differs at an important point.
+In the earlier result, we used an almost sure bound on the conditional variance to control the derivative of the trace m.g.f.
 This time, we use entropy inequalities to introduce finer information about the behavior of the conditional variance.
-The proof is essentially a matrix version of Chatterjee's argument~\cite[Thm.~3.13]{Cha08:Concentration-Inequalities}.
+The proof is essentially a matrix version of Chatterjee's argument \cite{Cha08Concentration-Inequalities}, Theorem~3.13.